robmoffat/fdc3-examples/README.md

 - `step-7` FDC3 for Chat Application

 > now, I want you to do the FDC3 integation for the chat app.
 It's the same for both pages, so do it in a file that we can pull in to both the main list and the detail page.
 Do getClient() then add a context handler for the fdc3.contact.
 If the contact is in the list of chats, open it otherwise open a new chat with the contact.

+# Fidelity Demo

+- Added the intent raiser and intent resolver demos, which also use private channel functionality.